visforvali/eng201-oer/_pages/alt-grading.md

 # Participation 🙋

 > ##### Attention!
 > Participation grades are in compliance with university policy for async courses.
 You're required to participate in discussions and submit work in #classroom and/or other text channels each week.
 In async classes, you can participate whenever you like during each week, as long as you post by the deadline.
 {: .block-danger }

-You’re expected to regularly, substantively participate in #classroom each week, through thoughtful, informal contributions that reflect what you're learning; organically reacting/replying to classmates; and doing classwork in a relatively timely fashion.
+You're expected to regularly, substantively participate in #classroom each week, through thoughtful, informal contributions that reflect what you're learning; organically reacting/replying to classmates; and doing classwork in a relatively timely fashion.

 Participation takes a lot of forms!
 While these are all measurable, valid forms of participation, you're expected to participate in different ways throughout the semester: